 - Communicate classroom expectations.
 It may not always be obvious to students that joining a Zoom meeting is functionally equivalent to walking into a classroom.
 It’s a good idea to remind your students that the same principles apply to online courses as to on-campus meetings: they should behave professionally, treat others with courtesy and respect, use language thoughtfully, and wear appropriate clothing (and avoid inappropriate surroundings).
 Ideally they will join class from a suitable, quiet location, with a device that permits full participation in the class activities.
 The Office of Undergraduate Education and Academic Resource Center have useful guidance on this topic.

 Set participation norms.
 Participation plays several roles in a course.

 - It is a mechanism for feedback, for you and your students.
 To make sure students' questions are acknowledged and answered, let them know when and how to ask them.
 In Zoom, you could guide students to use the chat function or to show a "raised hand"; you can then designate moments throughout the lecture to address those questions with the group, or you could ask a TF to monitor the chat and "raised hands" and correspond with students in the chat as questions come up.
 You can also create discussion boards on Canvas or a Google Doc, where students can ask and answer each other's questions, as well as receive feedback from instructors.
 Whatever venues you establish for students to share their questions, be sure to monitor them routinely and respond to students promptly, to help them stay connected to the material and the class as a whole.

 - It is often an important piece of how you assess students and their engagement with your course.
-Many of the methods listed below may help to gauge student involvement, but given the changing circumstances and disruptions, it is a good time to think through multiple ways in which you might measure participation.
+Many of the methods listed below may help to gauge student involvement, but given the circumstances and disruptions, it is a good time to think through multiple ways in which you might measure participation.
 For more thoughts on assessing class participation equitably, see our page on Assessing Online Participation.

 Give feedback, and provide a mechanism for students to give you feedback.